Trucking in winter can be extremely dangerous, and demands a specific set of skills to be able to safely reach your destination.

 The first step is always to gain awareness of what’s going on in your operation.
 Start by asking measurable questions such as: “to what extent are drivers trained for harsh driving conditions?” and “are any drivers or vehicles more at-risk?” or “is a winter driving policy available – and who has read it?” and “how is daily vehicle roadworthiness ensured?”

 Gaining answers to these questions isn’t as hard as you may think.
 For example, software such as telematics can be a goldmine of information, if you know how to use the data generated.
-You could integrate your telematics system with your fleet management software to run reports on behavior, and identify individuals that could benefit from enhanced training.
+You could integrate your telematics system with your driver management software to run reports on behavior, and identify individuals that could benefit from enhanced training.

-Fleet management software can also be configured to automatically send reminders and alerts for new starters, drivers who display risky behaviors, those who are due for refresher training, or even scheduled drug and alcohol testing.
+Driver management software can also be configured to automatically send reminders and alerts for new starters, drivers who display risky behaviors, those who are due for refresher training, or even scheduled drug and alcohol testing.